KarelZe/edu/adv_ml/01_self_test.md

 - Explain how an optimal estimate for $\beta$ can be derived.
 - Compare Multiple Linear Regression to LASSO.
 Why is it desirable to penalize a Linear Regression model?
 (E)
 - Compare Multiple Linear Regression to Ridge Regression.
 Why is it desirable to penalize a Linear Regression model?
 (E)
-- Name two measure to test the goodness of fit of a Linear Regression model. (--> Total Sum of Squares / R^2) (E)
+- Name two measure to test the goodness of fit of a Linear Regression model. (-&rightarrow; Total Sum of Squares / R^2) (E)
 - Explain scenarios, where Ridge Regression would be preferred over LASSO.
 (E)
 - Write the definitions R^2, Adj.
 R^2, MAE, RMSE.
 (E)
 - Compare R^2, Adj.
 R^2 to MAE, RMSE.
 Name advantages and drawbacks.
 (E)